 Christine, a teen abandoned as a child in Uganda, will begin a hairdressing apprenticeship in January 2021 so she can learn a trade and start a new business to provide for her son.

-They are finally HOME.
-These are the children discovered in Uganda last fall - their parents had died in 2020, and the eldest two, Maria and Olivia (twins) were raising their five younger siblings - on their own.
+These children were discovered in Uganda in 2021 - their parents had died in 2020, and the eldest two, Maria and Olivia (twins) were raising their five younger siblings - on their own.
 We provided for their basic needs and funded a new HOME, which they've now moved into!

 Their father passed away and their mother struggles with providing for the children.
 The daughter, Bashira, who was under medical care for hydrocephalus at the CURE Hospital in Uganda, unexpectedly passed away in 2021.
 She was 9 years old.
 We covered the hospital and funeral expenses that her mom was unable to pay.